Prague Experience logoPrague tourist information & travel guide logo

 Public transport in Prague is cheap, efficient and highly integrated.

-Prague Airport
+Prague Airport Ticket Machine

-Travel around Prague by Public Transport
+Travel around Prague by public transport

 TICKET TYPES

-A ticket for the Prague public transport network permits travel on the Prague Metro, trams and buses for a set period of time: 30 minutes, 90 minutes, 24 hours, 72 hours and one month.
+A ticket for the Prague Public Transport Network permits travel on the Prague Metro, trams and buses for a set period of time: 30 minutes, 90 minutes, 24 hours, 72 hours and one month.

 WHERE TO PURCHASE TICKETS